Student presentations are the heart and soul of this conference!

 To present, students must prepare and submit a proposal that fits one of the defined presentation formats and engages with the theme outlined in the call for papers or that otherwise addresses a peace studies issue.
 Students who want to present as a group should designate a single group member to submit their materials and serve as the group’s point of contact.

 The submission form will require students to provide their name, school, contact information, academic biography, presentation title, and topical keywords.
-Students must also select their preferred presentation format, upload their proposal, and offer a brief comment about how their presentation will enhance this year’s conference.
+Students must also select their preferred presentation format, upload their proposal, and offer a brief comment about how the presentation will enhance this year’s conference.

 Submitted proposals are read, scored and selected by the students on the conference steering committee, then reviewed and confirmed by the committee’s academic advisor.
 Students who are selected to present will be notified by email of their invitation in February and given instructions on how to confirm their participation.